Dricus/game-of-life/README.md

 #### Rendering the game in a JavaFX canvas
 As Bob Martin says: UI's require "fiddling".
 I didn't TDD this one.
 This learned me some basic JavaFX stuff, like using the [Canvas](http://docs.oracle.com/javafx/2/api/javafx/scene/canvas/Canvas.html) and using [AnimationTimer](http://docs.oracle.com/javafx/2/api/javafx/animation/AnimationTimer.html) and [Timeline](http://docs.oracle.com/javafx/2/api/javafx/animation/Timeline.html).

+#### Running the application with Eclipse
+Import the Maven project in Eclipse using File - Import - Maven - Existing Maven Projects.
+Then run the application by starting nl.dricus.gameoflife.app.Application.